kubesail/kubesail-docs/docs/guides/pibox/hardware.md

 We are currently manufacturing a large quantity of metal cases, and will be making our these available for sale individually on [pibox.io](https://pibox.io) once we have adequate inventory.

+# 5V PWM Fan

+https://amzn.to/32eDmOcFor best results, we recommend using a 40mm 5V PWM fan, such as the [Noctua NF-A4x10]().
+Any 40mm x 40mm x 10mm fan will work, although 12v fans will likely not spin at high enough RPMs to keep your Pi adequetly cool, and your CPU may throttle down.
+PWM is not necessary, but if you do use a PWM fan, it will stay much quieter since your Pi typically does not need much cooling.

 ## 1.3" LCD Screen

 LCD screens are included in every bundle.
 If you need a replacement, you can buy a bare screen [from Adafruit](https://www.adafruit.com/product/4520).